ibm-cloud-docs/resiliency/bcdr-services-that-help.md

 A deployable architecture is a preconfigured set of IaC assets that are based on the {{site.data.keyword.cloud_notm}} for Financial Services reference architecture.
 These deployable architectures enable you to meet {{site.data.keyword.cloud_notm}} Framework for Financial Services best practices.
 With a deployable architecture, you can accurately deploy the same architecture into different regions.
 These preconfigured architectures also provide a starting point for customization.
 Make sure that you maintain any customizations throughout each deployment.

-When using a deployable architecture, you are responsible for the following disaster recovery actions:
+When you use a deployable architecture, you are responsible for the following disaster recovery actions:

 * Provisioning disaster recovery environments, including any dependencies
 * Data and configuration backup